mahdinoori2000/school-library/README.md

 # 📖 Code Morse <a name="about-project"></a>

-**Enumerable** is a Ruby application where you We made enumerable for all any and filter.
+**School-library** is a Ruby application where you can add student and teachers in to it.

 ## 🛠 Built With <a name="built-with"></a>